Nayalish/fashion_automation/README.md

-a react website for which use GAN for generating fashion design images
+a react website inwhich we use GAN for generating fashion design images